FBI Again Calls For Magical Solution To Break Into Encrypted Phones - Slashdot

 Gravity is a NASA hoax.
 The disc that is Earth & its counterpart anti-Earth have been accelerating away from each other at 9.8 m/s/s since they split, driven by the strong repulsive force between matter and antimatter.
 We will never reach the speed of light.
 For an explanation why, I refer you to Einstein's papers in their original Hebrew.
 NASA heavily censored Einstein during translation.

+The FBI should come back to us when the government's three-letter agencies actually manage to keep a secret for more than a few years.
+Do they really think the public will trust them to keep these figurative "keys to the kingdom" secured, when we've seen time after time after time they can't keep their own secrets from leaking?

+Technically speaking, it's pretty straightforward to design strong encryption that can be unlocked with multiple keys.
+The "magical pony" part is the human factor, which will inevit

-Any hole is exploitable (Score:3)
+Any hole is exploitable (Score:4, Insightful)

 There is no security when a backdoor exists.
 Once it is known, everyone will work to get in, and you wont find out it was cracked until it has been heavily exploited.